HowToSandbox/HowToWatir/README.md

 Decide where you want to put the driver, somewhere in your path. /usr/local/bin is a nice option.
 Or you can put it whereever you like and add that dir to your path.
 Dealers choice.

-	Download the driver from http://phantomjs.org/
+	Download the driver from https://github.com/eugene1g/phantomjs/releases     (the official binary is broken)

 	>echo $PATH